adafruit/Adafruit_MagTag_PCBs/README.md

 * Two STEMMA 3 pin JST connectors for attaching NeoPixels, speakers, servos or relays.
 * On/Off switch
 * Boot and Reset buttons for re-programming

+Revision History:

+* As of July 22, 2025 – The display has been updated (old one discontinued); it now uses a modern SSD1680 chip instead of the discontinued ILI0373 - we have support in CircuitPython/Python/Arduino for it!
+* As of June 17, 2022 - This board may come with a different regulator than AP2112K due to parts shortages.
+The regulator can provide at least 500mA.
+* As of Dec 14, 2020 we're shipping with a different front silkscreen (black not white) Product is otherwise the same

 ### License